gbinal/dc-helicopters/_helicopters/medstar.md

 ---
 title: MedSTAR
+image: /pictures/medstar.jpg
 ---

 ### Summary

 Transporting medical patients around the DC area, the MedSTAR helicopters

 ### Aircraft Type
 * [Eurocopter EC-135](https://en.wikipedia.org/wiki/Eurocopter_EC135)

 ### Details

 MedSTAR operates 10 hospitals in the DC-MD-VA area, including the Washington Hospital Center [on Michigan Avenue NW](https://goo.gl/maps/v59v6w4Qfe82).
 Located prominently on a hill near McMillan Reservoir, the large dark complex visible can be seen from many parts of DC.

 Over time, the MedSTAR fleet has transitioned from a focus on medivac

 https://en.wikipedia.org/wiki/MedStar_Health

 I've only come across one helicopter crash in DC so far, and it was a 2006 crash of a MedSTAR helicopter near

 https://www.ntsb.gov/news/press-releases/Pages/Update_on_NTSB_Investigation_of_EMS_Helicopter_Crash_in_Washington_DC.aspx